HIGHFIRE RISK PROJECT

 ISSUE DATE:

-It is intended to be an intelligence product to aid in informed decision making, and should not be used in any other way.
+It is an intelligence product to aid in informed decision making, and should not be used in any other way.

 A REQUEST

-If anyone uses this draft model operationally, can they please send their results to the author:
+If anyone uses this model operationally, can they please send their results to the author:

 Rick McRae